Ty France Player Props: Mariners vs. Guardians

 - The Guardians' 3.46 team ERA ranked sixth across all MLB pitching staffs.

-- Guardians pitchers combined to give up 172 total home runs at a rate of 1.1 per game (15th in the league).
+- Guardians pitchers combined to surrender 172 total home runs at a clip of 1.1 per game (15th in the league).

-- Bieber starts for the first time this season for the Guardians.
+- Gaddis will make his first start of the season for the Guardians.

-- In his last appearance on Friday, Oct.
-14, the 27-year-old righty started the game and went 5 2/3 innings against the New York Yankees.
+- The 24-year-old right-hander started and threw four innings when he last appeared Thursday, Sept.
+15 against the Chicago White Sox.

 © 2023 Data Skrive.
 All rights reserved.